trjohnny/automatic-memory/README.md

 - Data Manipulation: Introduces map_column and filter_rows methods for dynamic data manipulation, offering a Pythonic way to apply functions and filter data in datasets.

+### Design choices: new functions in the header
+The map_column and filter_rows methods are defined in the scitool::dataset header file to resolve linkage issues inherent with C++ templated functions when interfaced with Python using pybind11.
+Templated functions must be fully defined in every translation unit they're used in; thus, defining these functions in the header ensures that their templates are instantiated correctly and accessible during the binding process.

 ### Design choices: Bindings

 1. A Python-C++ interface was created using Pybind11, a lightweight header-only library that exposes C++ types in Python